-Connective DX Experience Optimization Lead Ryan Summers shared the framework and a compelling case study at a recent Camp Optimization meetup.
+As the Connective DX Experience Optimization Lead, I shared the framework and a compelling case study at a recent Camp Optimization meetup.
 Path to Personalization: KinderCare Case Study dives deep into the business challenge, strategic methodology and measurable results that this personalization framework enabled.

 Personalization framework measures customer & business goals

 This framework starts with a hypothesis about customer behavior and breaks the complicated process of personalization into three manageable buckets:

 - User goals: What do the users need?